Amir Khan (boxer): Khan vs. Malignaggi

+Khan vs. Maidana

 Maidana (29–1, 27 KOs), after failing to challenge undefeated WBO light-welterweight champion Timothy Bradley, postponed the fight to 19 June due to a back injury.
 On 3 May, Maidana pulled out of the fight again, still citing his back as the problem.
 The fight had already been rescheduled from 19 June to 17 July, and Bradley went on to fight Luis Carlos Abregu on 17 July, instead of Maidana.
 After failing to secure the fight with Bradley, Maidana's camp announced that he would fight former WBO light-welterweight champion DeMarcus Corley, on 28 August 2010 at the Luna Park Stadium in Buenos Aires, Argentina.
 Maidana went on to win by UD.
 Khan continued to look for a suitable opponent to challenge next for his title.
 One of his possible opponents was lightweight champion Juan Manuel Marquez.
 Marquez decided not to move up in weight and stayed at lightweight.
 Maidana then stated his intention to fight Khan: "Stop looking for possible opponents for next Khan 11 December in England.
 Stop looking for lightweight boxers and face the real 140-pounders.
 I'll go to Khan's home soil to take the other portion of the WBA title that belongs to me."
 The fight was confirmed on 16 September to take place at the Mandalay Bay in Las Vegas on 11 December.
 Khan was reported to earn at least $1.5 million compared to Maidana who had a purse of $550,000.

 Khan successfully defended his title for the third time against Maidana.
 Khan knocked Maidana down with a combination of two body shots in the first round.
 Maidana was saved by the bell but regained composure and continued to battle on.
 Khan dominated the scoring until tiring around round seven.
 Maidana rallied and midway through round ten stunned Khan with a heavy right hand.
 Maidana followed up with a series of uppercuts and right hands.
 Khan then rallied to win rounds eleven and twelve to solidify a UD win.
 The scores were 114–111 twice, and 113–112.
 Khan was open to a rematch.
 Khan landed 273 of 603 punches thrown (45%) and Maidana landed 156 of 767 thrown (20%).
 The fight was awarded Fight of the Year by the Boxing Writers Association of America.